Apple Crisp

 What Kinds of Apples are Best for Apple Crisp?

-And when I can’t find Haralson apples, I turn to Granny Smith and Honeycrisp, which are normally available year-round.
-They both work great.
+When I can’t find Haralsons, I usually turn to Granny Smith and Honeycrisp, which are available year-round.
+They both work great in apple crisp.
 To add a little more flavor and texture interest, I often use more than one apple variety when making this recipe.

 Do You Need to Peel the Apples?